The First Steps of Buying A Used Car

 It might sound like a lot, but approaching the purchase of a used car carefully can save you time, money, and the frustration of needing to buy another car sooner than you’d like.

 And remember that no car is invincible.
-That’s why the Alliance for Affordable Services offers the Association Motor Plan, which offers 24 hour free access from anywhere in the U.S. and Canada with coverage up to $125 per event should your vehicle become disabled or damaged.
+That’s why the Alliance Direct Benefits offers the Association Motor Plan, which offers 24 hour free access from anywhere in the U.S. and Canada with coverage up to $125 per event should your vehicle become disabled or damaged.
 Alliance Direct Benefits is committed to helping you save money while traveling and arrive at your destination safely.